 Map

-Facility: If there was a competition for the fastest outdoor 50-meter pool in Texas we would want in and we would demand lane four going into finals.
-This uniquely formatted meet will be conducted in an eight lane, 50 meter Myrtha pool with 9-foot wide lanes.
-Waves will be squelched by the monstrous 6 inch competitor lane lines allowing each swimmer to get their hand (or hands plural for fly and breast) onto the Colorado Timing touchpads with the least hydro interference planet earth has to offer.
-Times will be recorded via everyone’s favorite meet management software – Hytek’s Meet Manager ladies and gentlemen.
+Facility: If there was a competition for the fastest outdoor pool in Texas, we would want in, and we would demand lane four going into finals.
+This uniquely formatted meet will be conducted in the fastest eight 25yard lanes of our 20 available lanes.
+Waves will be squelched by the monstrous 6 inch Competitor lane lines allowing each swimmer to get their hand (or hands plural for fly and breast) onto the Colorado Timing touchpads with the least hydro-interference planet earth has to offer.
+Times will be recorded via Hytek’s Meet Manager.

-Our pool is an outdoor facility with shade structures on two sides of the pool deck for coaches, officials, and athletes – Spectators will not have access to these two sides of the pool.
+Our pool is an outdoor facility with shade structures on two sides of the pool deck for coaches, officials, and athletes.
+Spectators will not have access to these two sides of the pool.
 We highly encourage sunscreen, especially for those that train indoors throughout the year.
-Partially shaded bleacher seating available for 150 spectators on a first come first reserve basis.
-Grass area will be available to accommodate the athletes and overflow of spectators – chairs are welcome in this area.
+Partially shaded bleacher seating is available for 150 spectators on a first come, first reserve basis.
+Grass area will be available to accommodate the athletes and overflow of spectators.
+Chairs are welcome in this area.
 Tents are available behind the pool, outside of the fenced area.

-We respectfully ask that spectators please only crowd around the pool deck when they are cheering for their child or a random.
+We respectfully ask that spectators please only crowd around the pool deck when they are cheering for their child.
 Parents found on the concrete pool deck, not cheering, will be asked to time…as the two roles are similar in pool geographical positioning yet very different in support shown towards the athletes.

-Important: Please see timeline for relevant warm-up/cool-down timeframes.

-Due to the fact that we will be running the meet out of all 8 lanes and we only have the single 50 meter X 25 yard pool, there will not be open warm down lanes after events.
-Athletes will need to plan their warm-up & cool-down around the schedule.
+Our pool is a twenty-lane pool.
+Warm down throughout the duration of the meet will be available in the ten lanes nearest to the building (north side).
+The meet will be held in the eight lanes furthest from the building (south side).
+The two lanes in-between will be blocked off during the competition.